Why and How ETS Questions Test Scores

 4 The arbitration option is only available to test takers testing in the United States and U.S. Territories.
 Some client-based programs do not offer the arbitration option.

 A test taker electing this option must sign a standard ETS Arbitration Agreement that spells out the procedures that will apply in the arbitration.
 Arbitration is intended only as an independent review of ETS's decision that there is substantial evidence to support cancellation.
 This review is based upon the documents alone.
-As a result, the arbitrator will review only the information that had been submitted to the ETS Board of Review when it decided to cancel the scores.
-Therefore, test takers may not submit any information in the arbitration that was not submitted to the Board of Review within the time provided.
+As a result, the arbitrator will review only the information that had been reviewed by ETS when it decided to cancel the scores.

 ETS pays the cost of arbitration.